marionettejs/backbone.syphon/readme.md

 There some known limitations in Backbone.Syphon, partially by design and partially implemented as default behaviors.

 * An input of type `checkbox` will return a boolean value.
 This can be overriden by replacing the Input Reader for checkboxes.
+* Yo avoid circular references, care should be taken when using Backbone.Relational.
+See (#33)[https://github.com/marionettejs/backbone.syphon/issues/33].

 ## Building Backbone.Syphon